XMCQCX/RadifyClass-RadifySkinEditor/README.md

   - `Ctrl + Click`: Opens *websitesMenu*
   - `Shift + Click`: Opens *aiMenu*
   - `Alt + Click`: Opens *systemPowerMenu*

+**Note:** You can set your own preferred hotkey, hotstring, mouse gesture, or other trigger to open any menu.

 ## Close Menu